Fujifilm Instax Mini Evo review: instant film meets digital camera convenience

 (Image credit: Gavin Stoker/Digital Camera World)

-With its faux leather surfaces set against plastic-y silver surround, the Fujifilm Instax Mini Evo camera manages to look sufficiently retro to evoke pangs of nostalgia in prospective purchasers, while at the same time not overly confusing or fussy – which might otherwise perplex the smartphone generation expected to load analogue film for the first time.
+With its faux leather surfaces set against plastic-y silver surround, the Instax Mini Evo camera manages to look sufficiently retro to evoke pangs of nostalgia in prospective purchasers, while at the same time not overly confusing or fussy – which might otherwise perplex the smartphone generation expected to load analog film for the first time.

-That said, in activating the camera for the first time via the commendably tactile on/off lever on the faceplate, we’re met with an almost overwhelming array of on-screen options, which meant that it took us a couple of minutes to work out how we could cut through all that and simply capture and output a photo.
-It should, after all, be as simple as pointing and shooting, as on competing purely analogue models from Fuji and others.
+That said, in activating the camera via the commendably tactile power lever on the faceplate, you’re met with an almost overwhelming array of on-screen options – which meant that it took a couple of minutes to work out how to cut through all that and simply capture and output a photo.
+It should, after all, be as simple as pointing and shooting, as on competing purely analog instant cameras.

-There are more external buttons than the average instant camera too.
-Not only do we get a shutter release button on the top plate, but also a second one on the faceplate, next to a built-in mirror for the selfie obsessed and a small lozenge shaped window housing an integral flash.
+There are more external buttons than the average instant camera, too.
+Not only do we get a shutter release button on the top plate, but also a second one on the faceplate, next to a built-in mirror for the selfie-obsessed and a small lozenge-shaped window housing an integral flash.

-Also on the top plate we find a large ridged metal dial set flush to the body which is unmarked, but which a glance at the booklet in the box reveals is a ‘film dial’ for selecting the 10 different film effects promised up front.
-It then makes sense that turning the ridged lens dial surrounding the lens itself runs through the 10 different lens settings.
+Also on the top plate is a large ridged metal dial set flush to the body, which is unmarked but is a ‘film dial’ for selecting the ten different film effects promised up front.
+It then makes sense that turning the ridged lens dial surrounding the lens itself runs through the ten different lens settings.
+A further, smaller, likewise unmarked top plate button is a ‘reset’ button, for returning any lens and film effects to normal if it all gets a bit much.

 Though a neck strap is handily provided in the box, what might also have been useful is a lens cap of any description to protect that element when the camera is being transported.